miykael/fmriflows/README.md

 [![Docker Hub](https://img.shields.io/docker/pulls/miykael/fmriflows.svg?maxAge=2592000)](https://hub.docker.com/r/miykael/fmriflows/)
 [![GitHub HitCount](http://hits.dwyl.io/miykael/fmriflows.svg)](http://hits.dwyl.io/miykael/fmriflows)

 All of this is still under heavy development and a proper README will follow.
 But first, I want to clearly point out that this repo was inspired by [fmriprep](https://github.com/poldracklab/fmriprep).
 And so it should come with no surprise that many similarities can be found.

+But where [fmriprep](https://github.com/poldracklab/fmriprep) is rather a preprocessing "glass" box than a black box, fmriflows is a shoebox.
+Easy to open and understand what's inside and simple to change things that are inside!

 # Feedback, Help & Support